Struct BitFlags

 T: BitFlag,

-pub const EMPTY: BitFlags<T> = _
+pub const ALL: BitFlags<T>

-pub const EMPTY: BitFlags<T> = _
+pub const ALL: BitFlags<T>

 but works in a const context.

-pub const CONST_TOKEN: ConstToken<T, <T as RawBitFlags>::Numeric> = _
+pub const CONST_TOKEN: ConstToken<T, <T as RawBitFlags>::Numeric>

-pub const CONST_TOKEN: ConstToken<T, <T as RawBitFlags>::Numeric> = _
+pub const CONST_TOKEN: ConstToken<T, <T as RawBitFlags>::Numeric>

 §impl<T> BitFlags<T, u8>